 What’s more, the test subjects were infertile males.
 Thus, they showed better overall hormone balance that eventually led to increased and more normal levels of fertility.

 Last but not least, studies also show an antidepressant-like effect on depression from mucuna.
 The mood disorder can frequently contribute to lower sex drive.

-Sounding more like an ingredient for fairy magic rather than male health enhancement, pine pollen has some interesting properties that none of the other libido-boosting herbs can claim to have.
+Pine pollen has some exciting properties that none of the other libido-boosting herbs can claim to have.

 Remarkably, pine pollen can mimic testosterone.

-Studies reveal this to be true, which means that adequate amounts of pine pollen may be able to replace testosterone replacement therapy and in a more natural, organic way.
+Studies reveal this to be true.
+In fact, it may mean pine pollen may be able to replace testosterone replacement therapy in a more natural, organic way.